-Kim Agricola, one of the directors of the Medfield Shelter said: "We are very grateful that the Massachusetts Animal Coalition has once again awarded the Medfield Animal Shelter a grant to fund our free spay/neuter clinics for feral cats.
-Spay/neuter efforts are vitally important as we work towards our goal of reducing the number of unwanted cats born each year and Trap-Neuter-Return programs are the only humane and effective method of stabilizing free-roaming (feral) cat populations.
+Jan Tarlow, the Medfield Animal Shelter’s treasurer said: "We are very grateful that the Massachusetts Animal Coalition has once again shown their support for our free spay/neuter clinics for feral cats by awarding us this grant.
+Spay/neuter efforts are vitally important as we work towards our goal of reducing the number of unwanted cats born each year and Trap-Neuter-Return programs are the only humane and effective method of reducing free-roaming (feral) cat populations.”

 The “I’m Animal Friendly” license plates are a program of the Massachusetts Animal Coalition.
 Funds are dispersed annually to organizations who demonstrate a need for and provide low-cost spay/neuter services.

-About the Massachusetts Animal Coalition and the “I’m Animal Friendly” License Plate Program:
+About the Massachusetts Animal Coalition and the “I’m Animal Friendly” License Plate Program

 Massachusetts Animal Coalition (MAC) is a statewide, non-profit organization comprised of animal professionals and individual volunteers dedicated to working together to decrease the number of homeless, neglected, displaced and abused animals in Massachusetts.
 MAC’s “I’m Animal Friendly” License Plate program helps fund spay and neuter programs across the state.
 These charitable plates are available through Massachusetts RMV and are tax deductible.